Approximately 60% of water that is consumed is converted to Greywater.

 It is estimated that greywater makes up approximately 60% of all wastewater.
 This means that 60% of all water that is consumed will be converted to greywater.

 As identified by standard water requirements, an individual can consume approximately 135 lpd.
-Based on this, it would imply that an individual can generate approximately 81 L of greywater per day.
+This would imply that an individual can generate approximately 81 L of greywater per day.

 Greywater generated by an individual: